Out-of-Variable Generalization for Discriminative Models: Residual Generalization under Causal Assumptions

-\textbf{Intuition} Under first-order Taylor approximation about the underlying generating function, the moments of the residual distribution is a mixed effect between the moments of noise variable and the propagated effects caused by the unobserved variable.
-In particular, when $n=3$, most terms involving undesired noise variable disappear which allows us to estimate desired information.
-See Appendix \ref{sec:lemma-proof} for detailed proof.
+\end{restatable} Theorem \ref{thm:conditionalskew} shows that the moments of the residual distribution include a contribution from both the moments of the noise variable and the propagated effects caused by variables unique to the target environment.
+When $n=3$, most terms that involve the undesired noise variable disappear.